jjcordano/jjcordano/README.md

 ### Hi!
 I'm Jean-Julien Cordano. 👋

-🎓 I have a Bachelor's degree from McGill University in Finance and Computer Science and I am currently a Master's student studying Data Science and Financial Modeling at Paris 1 Panthéon-Sorbonne University.
+🎓 I have a Bachelor's degree from McGill University in Finance and Computer Science and I am currently a Master's student studying Statistics and Data Science at Paris 1 Panthéon-Sorbonne University.

 💼 Currently a Data Scientist trainee at Natixis in Paris.